The Consumer Rights Act 2015

 Alternative Dispute Resolution, for example through an Ombudsman, can offer a quicker and cheaper way of resolving disputes than going through the Courts.

-What does the new Act cover?
+What does the Act cover?

 - what should happen when goods are faulty;